 The max share folders number is 6.
-If you want share a new folder when the number has been reached to be 6, you can delete a share folder and then add a new one.
+If you want share a new folder when the numbers has been reached to be 6, you can delete a share folder and then add a new one.

-4.9.4 Print Server
+4.8.4 Print Server

-Choose menu "USB Settings-Print Server", you can configure print server on this page as shown below.
+Choose menu "USB Settings→Print Server", you can configure print server on this page as shown below.

-Figure 4-57 Pint Server Setting
+Figure 4-44 Pint Server Setting

-There are two states of the print server, they are as follows:
+There are two states of the print server, described as follows:

-- > Online Indicates the print service has been turned on, and no user is using the print service at present.
-You can click the "Stop" button to stop the print service. - Offline Indicates the print service feature is disabled.
-You can click "Start" button to start the print service.
+- Online Indicates the print server has been turned on.
+You can click the "Stop" button to stop the print server. - > Offline Indicates the print server feature is disabled.
+You can click "Start" button to start it.

-4.9.5 User Accounts
+4.8.5 User Accounts